MARS: Masked Automatic Ranks Selection in Tensor Decompositions: MARS

-Next, we constrain $q(\bm{m})$ to be factorized Bernoulli over each mask element $m_k(s)$ with parameters $\bm{\phi} = \{\phi_k(s)\}$.
-The above problem~\eqref{eq:elbo_map} transforms into:
+Next, we constrain $q(\bm{m})$ to be a factorized Bernoulli distribution over each mask element $m_k(s)$ with parameters $\bm{\phi} = \{\phi_k(s)\}$.
+Note that this family meets the requirement to include all degenerate solutions in order to ensure equivalence of \cref{eq:map} and \cref{eq:elbo_map}.
+Now the problem~\eqref{eq:elbo_map} translates into the following:

-One can notice that adding the $q$ entropy term into~\eqref{eq:elbo_bern_map} yields the evidence lower bound (ELBO) maximization, a well-known Bayesian technique for variational posterior approximation, with factorized Bernoulli variational distribution.
-We discuss it in more detail at the end of the paper.
+One can notice that adding the $q$ entropy term into \cref{eq:elbo_bern_map} yields the evidence lower bound (ELBO) maximization, a well-known Bayesian technique for the variational posterior approximation, with a factorized Bernoulli variational distribution.
+However, we \emph{do not} perform variational inference with MARS, but look for a single-point solution instead.
+We discuss this further at the end of the article.

-We perform maximization~\eqref{eq:elbo_bern_map} with stochastic gradient ascent.
-In order to calculate low-variance stochastic gradients w.r.t. parameters $\bm{\phi}$ in~\eqref{eq:elbo_bern_map} we use \emph{reparameterization trick}~\cite{kingma2013auto}.
-To this end, we relax discrete samples from $q_{\bm{\phi}}(\bm{m})$ in the expectation term by the means of the Binary Concrete relaxation~\cite{maddison2016concrete} with temperature, which defines ``discreteness'' of relaxed samples, decaying to zero in the course of training.
+We solve the maximization problem~\eqref{eq:elbo_bern_map} with the stochastic gradient method.
+To calculate low-variance stochastic gradients w.r.t. parameters $\bm{\phi}$ in \cref{eq:elbo_bern_map}, we use the \emph{reparameterization trick}~\citep{kingma2013auto}.
+To this end, we soften the discrete samples from $q_{\bm{\phi}}(\bm{m})$ in the expectation term via the Binary Concrete relaxation~\citep{maddison2017concrete, jang2017categorical} with temperature, which defines ``discreteness'' of the relaxed samples, decaying to zero in the course of training.
+After training, we round the probabilities $\bm{\phi}$ to binary masks $\bm{m}_{MAP}$ and use a compact solution with reduced cores $\bm{G}_{MAP} \odot \bm{m}_{MAP}$ to predict for a new data sample $x^*$: $p\left(y^* \mid x^*, \bm{G}_{MAP} \odot \bm{m}_{MAP}\right)$.